 - Higgs, G. (Ed.)
 (2002) Special Issue on Researching Applications of GIS in Health: Health GIS sessions at GISRUK 2001, University of Glamorgan, Health and Place (Elsevier) 8(1) doi:10.1016/S1353-8292(01)00030-2

 - Higgs, G. and Kidner, D.B.
 (Eds.)
 (2002) Special Issue from Geocomputation/GIS sessions at GISRUK 2001, University of Glamorgan, Computers, Environment and Urban Systems (Elsevier), 26 (2/3). doi:10.1016/S0198-9715(01)00036-9

-- Royal Geographical Society (RGS) with Institute of British Geographers (IBG) 1987 -
+- Fellow of the Royal Geographical Society / Institute of British Geographers (RGS-IBG)

 External Examiner MSc GIS, School of Geography University of Leeds (2009-2014)

 Principal Research Interests & Current Projects

 - GIS-based analysis in accessibility modelling – with particular interests in investigating access to public services in rural areas in relation to the socio-economic characteristics of such communities

 - Applications of GIS in medical geography and in particular researching the use of network-based models in examining access to primary and secondary health care